-My name is Dr. Stephanie Seul and I am an historian working on the international history of media and communication in the era of the two World Wars.
+I’m Dr. Stephanie Seul and I write about the international history of media and communication in the era of the two World Wars.

-I work as a research associate in media history in the Department of Cultural Studies at the University of Bremen in Germany.
+I work as a tenured research associate in media history at the University of Bremen in Germany.
 This is my blog where I write about my research off the beaten track of academic journals and books hidden behind paywalls.

 22/11/2023 — I am delighted to share that I have been granted a Research Support Award of £1,000.00 by the Royal Historical Society.